Gravimetry: Microgravimetry

 Microgravimetry is an important branch developed on the foundation of classical gravimetry.
 Microgravity investigations are carried out in order to solve various problems of engineering geology, mainly locating voids and their monitoring.
 Very detailed measurements of high accuracy can indicate voids of any origin, provided the size and depth are large enough to produce a measurable gravity effect.

 History

+Jean Richer was the first person to observe a change in gravitational force over the surface of the Earth.

 The modern gravimeter was developed by Lucien LaCoste and Arnold Romberg in 1936.

-They also invented most subsequent refinements, including the ship-mounted gravimeter, in 1965, temperature-resistant instruments for deep boreholes, and lightweight hand-carried instruments.
+They also invented most subsequent refinements, including the ship-mounted gravimeter in 1965, temperature-resistant instruments for deep boreholes, and lightweight hand-carried instruments.
 Most of their designs remain in use with refinements in data collection and data processing.